PREDICTION OF STROKE OUTCOME AND COMPLICATIONS

 Gut Microbiome and Ischemic Stroke (Dr. C. Schneider)

-The fact that the mass of an individual’s gut microbiome is twice as heavy as the average human brain and is made up of more cells than there are human cells in a human being emphasize how important a more detailed exploration of the gut microbiome is.
-Studies showed that the microbiome is changing after a stroke and that on the other side changes in the microbiome are associated with atherosclerosis and cardiovascular disease.
+The fact that the mass of an individual’s gut microbiome is twice as heavy as the average human brain and is made up of more cells than there are human cells in a human being emphasizes how important a more detailed exploration of the gut microbiome is.
+Studies showed that the microbiome is changing after a stroke and that changes in the microbiome are associated with atherosclerosis and cardiovascular disease.
 Dr. Christine Schneider aims at understanding how the gut microbiome can influence ischemic stroke.
-Further details of her project will be described here shortly.
+As analyzing the microbiome itself can be quite challenging, it might be useful to use biomarkers to describe the microbiome function.
+Dr. Schneider focusses on one of these biomarkers, Trimethylamine-N-oxide (TMAO), and its role in stroke patients.

 Off-label Thrombolysis and Thrombectomy (Anne Tillmann, in cooperation with Prof. Dr. S. Nagel)